muhammadali636/electronic-portfolio/README.md

 **(5) Possible Improvements**
     a.
-Replace file-based storage with a relational database, which can help with info retrieval, and storage, and can help with search functions.
+Develop a more modern GUI using JavaFX or javascript or web-based interface to improve accessibility and user experience.
     b.
-Develop a more modern GUI using JavaFX or javascript or web-based interface to improve accessibility and user experience.
+Dynamic Fees and Commissions:  Because every brokerage has different rates we should not hardcode fees and have an option to set them.
     c.
-Dynamic Fees and Commissions:  Because every brokerage has different rates we should not hardcode fees and have an option to set them.
+Real-time Data: use an api to fetch live stock/mutual fund prices, saving users from manually entering prices which is a hassle.
     d.
-Real-time Data: use an api to fetch live stock/mutual fund prices, saving users from manually entering prices which is a hassle.
-    e.
 Include other investments like bonds, ETFs, and cryptocurrencies.
 THere are many kind of investments
-    f.
+    e.
 Make a web app with Java Spring Boot where users can create accounts, log in, and manage their own investment portfolios.